Pradnyakhope/Emoji-project-js/README.md

 😂 😃  Emoji Picker Project  😄 😅

 Project Description:😍
-This project is an interactive and visually appealing Emoji Picker application.
-It allows users to search and filter through a wide variety of emojis, categorized for easy access.
+This project is an interactive and visually appealing Emoji Picker application.😘 It allows users to search and filter through a wide variety of emojis, categorized for easy access.
 The application is designed to be responsive and user-friendly, providing a seamless experience across different devices.

 Features: